haddocking/haddock3/docs/integration_tests.md

 Navigate to your development repository and activate the haddock3 environment - you are likely on a different terminal window.

-Run the tests the same way:

-Navigate to the `examples/` folder and execute the tests:
+Run the tests the same way as before by navigating to the `examples/` folder and executing the tests:

 ```bash
 cd examples/